valkey-io/valkey-doc/commands/setnx.md

 *   C4 sends `SETNX lock.foo` in order to acquire the lock

-*   The crashed client C3 still holds it, so Redis will reply with `0` to C4.
+*   The crashed client C3 still holds it, so Valkey will reply with `0` to C4.

 *   C4 sends `GET lock.foo` to check if the lock expired.
     If it is not, it will sleep for some time and retry from the start.